All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Google Meet Audio Options

-Meet also has on-the-fly close captioning.
-There’s an option for near real time voice-to-text of participants’ words.
+Meet has on-the-fly close captioning.
+There’s an option for near real-time voice-to-text of participants’ words, along with translation options.

 Video options